 Broadly there are four ways to correct these kind of mistake:

 1. indemnity insurance –this does not involve actually amending the lease – but can often be a sensible option if the error is a minor one and does not seem likely cause any practical problems

-2. a deed of variation entered into with the freeholder
+2. a deed of variation entered into with your freeholder

-3. an application the First-Tier Property Tribunal to vary the lease.
+3. an application to the First-Tier Property Tribunal to vary your lease.

 Click here to read more about our team can help you with an application to the First Tier Property Tribunal

 4. “surrender and re-grant” – this refers to when landlord and tenant both agree to voluntarily surrender the existing lease and grant a new corrected version instead.
 However the problem with this solution is that it could prove very expensive by creating a Stamp Duty liability for the tenant (depending on the rent/premium payable for the amended lease).